PlanterApp/planter_blog/content/posts/reviving-your-garden-a-post-storm-cleanup-guide/index.md

 ### Reducing Soil Erosion

+Heavy rains are often a cause of soil erosion.
+Erosion through rain will carry away your nutritious topsoil, so keep an eye out for spots where that's been washed away.
+If you see them, you can rebuild the topsoil with mulch, or implement some more permanent erosion control measures.
+Cover crops are a great boon in protecting your topsoil from the elements!

 ### Check Your Structures

 ### Help the Water Table

 * plant shrubs or trees by recurring water pools
 * redirect water flow

+\[concl]

+I hope that this growing guide can help you gather what you can after a storm.